 Katherine McClure, flute, began her professional career in Paris, France.
-Today Ms. McClure continues to be an active chamber and orchestral player in Pennsylvania, New Jersey, and New York.
-Ms. McClure has performed as principal flute with Ronan Tynan in Carnegie Hall, and at the Beacon Theater and similar venues with Patti Lupone, Linda Ronstadt, and Lee Ann Rimes.
-She regularly performs with Riverside Symphonia, Delaware Valley Philharmonic, American Repertory Ballet orchestra, Garden State Symphonic band, and Greater Trenton Symphony Orchestra.
-An active chamber musician, she performs with many area groups, among them the Volanti Flute Quartet, Lyons Chamber Players (NYC), and as a duo partner with Esma Pasic-Filipovic, piano.
+Today Ms. McClure continues to be an active chamber and orchestral player in the greater Tri-State area..
+Ms. McClure has performed as principal flute with the Strauss Symphony of America at Lincoln Center, Carnegie Hall, the Strathmore Center, the State Theater, New Brunswick, and the Kimmel Center.
+She regularly performs on flute and piccolo with the Riverside Symphonia, the Capitol Philharmonic of New Jersey, American Repertory Ballet orchestra, Newtown Chamber orchestra, and the Garden State Symphonic band.
+An active chamber musician she performs with many area groups, among them the Volanti Flute Quartet, Trio Brillante, High Winds, and as a duo partner with Esma Pasic-Filipovic, piano.

-Ms. McClure is a member of the National Flute Association, the British Flute Society, the New York Flute Club and the New Jersey Music Teachers Association.
-In addition to Westminster Conservatory of Music where she has taught since 1990, Ms. McClure teaches flute and chamber music at the Lawrenceville School, and she maintains a private studio in Kingston, New Jersey.
+Ms. McClure is a member of the National Flute Association, the British Flute Society, The New York Flute Club, and the New Jersey Music teachers Association.
+In addition to Westminster Conservatory of Music where she has taught since 1989, Ms. McClure teachers flute at the Lawrenceville School, and she maintains a private studio in Kingston, New Jersey.